zanawar/eth-transaction-proxy/TESTING.md

-# Transaction Notary Testing
+# Transaction Proxy Testing
-The Transaction Notary tests require a separate (but similar) install and build pipeline.
+The Transaction Proxy tests require a separate (but similar) install and build pipeline.

 **Run all commands from the projects root directory**
 (*Not* from `./test`)